-If you're not sure, make sure that before you login, you check your browsers address bar and confirm that you're on the startmail.com domain!
+Before you log in, make sure that you check your browser's address bar and confirm that you are on the startmail.com domain!
 The full URL of our login page is https://mail.startmail.com/login |

 This article will tell you more about email spoofing and what to do if you receive a phishing message.